-Before you start scanning your physical documents into an electronic system, you need to organize what you have, what are the odds, and what you have a lot.
+Before you start scanning your physical documents into an electronic system, stop and organize what you have before putting it in.

-To deal with these mounds of papers, you should distribute the work and use your team members suitably.
+To deal with these piles of papers, you should distribute the work and assign different tasks to your team members accurately.

-The essential thing is that all employees who handle, file, and want access to information will be able to do so electronically and feasibly.
+The essential thing is that employees who handle, file, and want access to information will be able to do so electronically.

 6. Start Filing Electronically And Scanning

-Consistency is critical when making the transition to paperless, so no matter who you delegate this task to, so everyone who is entering the information must be following the same rules and utilizing all of the likewise parameters.
+The transition to paperless is difficult, so be sure that whoever you delegate this task to has the expertise required., everyone entering the information must be following the same rules and using equal parameters.

-Set a clear intention /goal of when you want all the documents/information to be in the electronic system time.
+Make a list of when you want all the information to be in the electronic system.